netobserv/network-observability-operator/README.md

 A Grafana dashboard is also provided.

 It is also possible to use without OpenShift:
-- Using the upstream [ovn-kubernetes](https://github.com/ovn-org/ovn-kubernetes/) with any supported Kubernetes flavour ([see below](#ovnk-config) for enabling IPFIX exports on ovn-kubernetes).
+- Using the upstream [ovn-kubernetes](https://github.com/ovn-org/ovn-kubernetes/) with any supported Kubernetes flavour.
 - If you don't use ovn-kubernetes but still can manage having IPFIX exports by a different mean, you're more on your own, but still should be able to use this operator.
 You will need to configure the IPFIX export to push flows to the `flowlogs-pipeline` component deployed by this operator.
 You could also consider using [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) directly.

-The operator itself is deployed in the namespace "network-observability", whereas managed components are deployed in a namespace configured via a Custom Resource (see [FlowCollector custom resource](#flowcollector-custom-resource) section below).
+Managed components are deployed in a namespace configured via a Custom Resource (see [FlowCollector custom resource](#flowcollector-custom-resource) section below).

 ## Deploy an existing image